Abdullah Afeef

-Abdullah Afeef (1916 – July 13, 1993) was the President of the United Suvadive Republic from 1959 to 1963.
+Abdullah Afeef (1916 – July 13, 1993) was the only President of the United Suvadive Republic from 1959 to 1963.
 Born in Hithadhoo, Addu Atoll, Afeef was an educated and well-respected individual from a family of notables.

 Owing to his knowledge of the English language, he served as a translator to the British military at Gan airbase in the same atoll.
 His local name was Elha Didige Ali Didige Afeefu.

 Abdullah Afeef was the breakaway nation's first and only president.